As war grows, Libya's official government in new bid for oil cash

 On Sunday, a suicide bomber struck at a checkpoint near the Tripoli-allied town of Misrata, killing at least six people and wounding 40 more, according to a local news agency.

-Thinni, based in the eastern city of Al-Bayda, announced late on Saturday he had authorised his internationally recognised government's oil corporation to open a separate bank account in the United Arab Emirates for oil revenues and to seek independent oil sales.
+Thinni, based in the eastern city of Al-Bayda, announced late on Saturday he had authorized his internationally recognized government's oil corporation to open a separate bank account in the United Arab Emirates for oil revenues and to seek independent oil sales.

 Until now oil sales and revenues have gone through Libya's central bank and National Oil Corporation in Tripoli, where a rival administration took over last summer.
 The Tripoli-based NOC has tried to stay out of the conflict between the rival governments.